Save our forests, and our economy

 The scale and pace of wildfires in California will expand as climate conditions change, threatening the West coast and beyond.

-English ivy is not a sensational forest fire, but it’s effects could be permanent if we don’t act soon.
+English ivy is not a sensational forest fire, but its spread is relentless, potentially permanent.
 Ivy covered 50% of urban forests in 100 years, and seeds are now leapfrogging by bird into regional forests.
-“Ivy deserts” are useless pollinator habitat – critical to our food supply – so we cannot let ivy become regionally entrenched.
-Ivy is notorious rat habitat, as all monocultures are vectors for pests and disease.
+“Ivy deserts” are useless pollinator habitat – critical to our food supply.
+We cannot let ivy become regionally established.
+It’s notorious rat habitat, as all monocultures are vectors for pests and disease.

-Invasive plants are a visible illustration of an epidemic, where infected properties go on to infect others at increasing rates.
-The longer we wait, the more expensive it will be.
+Invasive plants are a visible illustration of an epidemic, where infected properties infect other properties, and vise versa, at increasing rates.
 We have no choice but to nip infestations in the bud.

-Paradoxically, the invasive epidemic and the COVID epidemic dovetail: People out of work from the pandemic need safe, outdoor re-entry jobs, starting with cutting ivy off trees.
-These workers can help reboot the restaurant industry, buying take-out food, all with contact tracing.
+Paradoxically, the invasive epidemic and COVID-type epidemics dovetail: People out of work from pandemics need safe, outdoor re-entry jobs, starting with cutting ivy off trees.
+These workers can help reboot the economy from the ground up.

-Still, our army and national guard would be helpful in this battle for our natural security.
-The problem is that serious.
-But, such a mobilization would be a waste of tax dollars if we don’t collectively quarantine invasive seed sources across all lands at the same time.
-Otherwise, seeds just reinfest our hard work.
+But such mobilizations would be a waste of tax dollars if we don’t collectively quarantine invasive seed sources across all lands, public and private, and at the same time.
+Otherwise, neighboring invasive seed sources will just reinfest restoration work.

 This will require incentives for all homeowners and land managers.
 I suggest property tax breaks commensurate with “eco-assessments.”
-As an optional opportunity, certified assessors could be invited to measure a property’s fire safety, stormwater control (cisterns, raingardens, tree canopy), noxious weed control, soil health, smart-development, and other public benefits.
-Apply the eco-assessment annually to reduce property taxes and motivate land stewardship.
+As an optional opportunity, certified assessors could be invited to measure a property’s fire safety, stormwater control (cisterns, raingardens, tree canopy), noxious weed control, septic system health, soil health, smart-development, and other public benefits.
+Apply the eco-assessment annually to reduce property taxes and motivate maintenance and land stewardship.
+These certified assessors could be graduates of proposed forest-service programs and, as independent private businesses, could defne their own livable wages and upward mobility.

-We can’t just cut taxes – we have to balance revenues, and the super rich should contribute their patriotic share.
+But we can’t just cut taxes – we have to balance revenues, and the super rich should contribute their patriotic share.
 But, we need a “tax shift” that motivates the entire population to make better choices for our environment and economy.
+We can’t deflect personal responsibility to the one-percent when we’re all part of the problem.

-We need a measure of social safety, but let’s not go down the backroad of unemployment subsidies.
-Let’s raise revenue responsibly to create livable wage jobs, stimulating a working economy.
-Imagine an economy where employment is guaranteed, housing is earned, transit is free, freeways flow, and people have options to avoid taxes by simply riding a bike or stewarding their land.
+We need a measure of social safety for those unable to work, but let’s not pay able people to do nothing.
+Let’s raise revenue responsibly without life-sucking income taxes that only the rich avoid.
+Imagine an economy where employment is guaranteed, housing is earned, transit is free, freeways flow, and people have options to avoid taxes by simply taking a bus, riding a bike, or stewarding their land.

 This is a tax shift, “off our backs and on our side.”